-Well, the ultimate winner is the user as you get two excellent collaboration platforms constantly trying to beat the other by offering more features.
+Well, the ultimate winner is the user, as you get two excellent collaboration platforms constantly trying to beat each other by offering more features.

 However, choosing between the two isn’t easy.
 To make it easier for you, we’ve compared Slack and Microsoft Teams to help you make the right decision.

 Our Recommendation: Microsoft Teams

 Microsoft Teams offers immediate office 365 integration, a software that many businesses—big and small—already used to carry on their business.
 In addition, you get sophisticated video conferencing capabilities, state-of-the-art security, and attractive compliance features.

 It has made instant messaging the central focus, which is far more corporate and streamlined when compared to Slack.
 Moreover, you get free customization options for the sidebar, including light, dark, and high contrast themes to accommodate the visually impaired.

 Organized conversations are another advantage, with the platform allowing you to create channels to focus discussions, audio and video calls with members, and chatting with internal and external users.
 You get a more word processing-like experience with Microsoft Teams, where you can choose the font size and color, apply paragraph styles, and insert a table wherever necessary—something Slack lacks.

 More companies are migrating from Slack to Teams because of its superior voice calling and video conferencing capabilities.
 Teams let you enjoy one-on-one internal voice calls with team members, along with adding up to 250 people to join in a single video call.
 Integrating with several apps to create a true workspace is another feather in Microsoft Teams’ cap.